 - "Judicial Expansion of the Future Interest Exception to the Gift Tax Annual Exclusion - Examination of the Legislative History and Policy Basis for the Future Interest Exception," 65 Tax Law 477 (2012) (click here to read article)

-- "A Primer on Income Tax Compliance for Multistate Pass-Through Entities and Their Owners," The Tax Lawyer, Vol. 67, No. 4 (Summer 2014) (click here to read article)
+- "A Primer on Income Tax Compliance for Multistate Pass-Through Entities and Their Owners," The Tax Lawyer, Vol. 67, No. 4 (Summer 2014) (click here to read article); Republished in Partnership Tax Practice Series (Practicing Law Institute, 2016)

-- Author, Iowa Corporate Income Tax Portfolio, Bureau of National Affairs, Inc. (2016)
+- Author, Corporation Income Tax Navigator - Iowa (Bureau of National Affairs, 2016)

 Leveraging his experience in lobbying and governmental affairs, Bill has represented the Iowa Small Business Coalition; a group of Iowa based S corporations, in lobbying for favorable Iowa tax legislation.
 That work has resulted in the enactment of several pieces of legislation benefiting his S corporation clients.